The guide to ASC 606 revenue recognition for SaaS

 ASC 606, is a hot topic for accountants.
 Partly because their rules and procedures don't change often, so complying means changing revenue recognition methods.
-Public businesses have had to comply for a few years, but now private companies with annual reporting periods that started after December 15, 2019, must also comply.
+Public businesses and private companies must both comply.

 It's also a hot topic because ASC 606 is a powerful upgrade to the financial reports for SaaS businesses (as well as any other business that uses contracts with customers).
 After all, separating actual income from deferred revenue is more difficult in the subscription industry.